-Secondly, the delay pattern was relatively stable up to a certain ramp spacing (i.e., 600 ft) for most scenarios.
-If the spacing is wider than this distance, the delay tends to increase sharply.
+Secondly, the delay pattern was relatively stable up to a certain ramp spacing(i.e., 600ft) for most scenarios.
+If the spacing is wider than this distance, the delay tends to increase.
 This trend may be related to the cycle length results.
 When the actuated signal control is operated under the capacity of the system, only the uniform delay component is a major contributor to control delay.
 The uniform delay estimated from HCM delay equation is a function of the cycle length.
-The analysis results of the cycle lengths indicate that the cycle lengths are relatively stable up to 600 ft.
+The analysis results of the cycle lengths indicate that the cycle lengths are relatively stable up to 600ft.
 Then, the trends of cycle lengths increased after that.
 These cycle length trends were similar to those of delay trends.
+This analysis result also indicates that there is an optimal spacing that gives minimum delay operation.